riok/mapperly/docs/docs/98-contributing/02-tests.md

 In the CI pipeline, the integration tests reference the built NuGet package and are run on several supported target frameworks (including .NET 7.0 but also .NET Framework).

+Snapshots of the generated code are stored per Roslyn version.
+You may need to manually update older versions.

 Debugging integration tests is a lot harder than debugging unit tests.
 Therefore if an integration test needs to be debugged, it is often easier to implement an unit test for the to be tested behaviour